 Talking with a solicitor can also help define your case in legal terms and help identify further action that may be available to you.

 Sometimes solicitors will work to a fixed fee.
 If they are charging an hourly rate, this is usually around £50.oo an hour.

 Using a debt recovery agency

 Some companies specialise in debt recovery and will employ a solicitor to take legal action to recover your debt.
 They may charge a fixed fee or take an amount of the money they recover on your behalf.

 Recovering debts through the courts

-If you can't settle the matter in any other way, you may want to make a claim in court.
+If you can't reach agreement over the matter in any other way, you may want to make a claim in court.
 This is normally used as a last resort.
 It's a good idea to seek independent legal advice first.

 It's important to remember that: